 - “B” days, with fewer naps, have a slightly earlier bedtime.

-You don’t have to combine them – but having this A/B style naptime combined with bedtimes helped our kids get on track faster – by making sure they stayed rested, even if they weren’t taking enough naps.
+You don’t have to combine them – but having this A/B style naptime combined with bedtimes helped our kids get on track faster by ensuring they stayed rested, even if they weren’t taking enough naps.

 Step 6: Consider Naptime Temporary Changes with Illness